Dr. Charles L. Welch

 During his tenure, Dr. Welch has hired new chancellors for all five of the system’s main campuses.
 Among the system’s major expansion initiatives under his leadership are the merger of Mid-South Community College in West Memphis; the August 2016 opening of NYIT College of Osteopathic Medicine at Arkansas State; and fall 2017 opening of a $100 million privately funded A-State campus in Queretaro, Mexico.
 Additionally, the ASU System office was relocated to Little Rock and expanded to enhance its statewide exposure and position in higher education leadership at the State Capitol.

-Dr. Welch is chairman of the board of the Arkansas Association of Public Universities, as well as co-chair of the executive council of the Arkansas Department of Higher Education.
+He is co-chair of the executive council of the Arkansas Department of Higher Education.
 He previously served as president of Henderson State University, chancellor of the University of Arkansas Community College at Hope; vice chancellor for academic affairs at ASU-Beebe; and dean of university studies at Pulaski Technical College.
-Welch also worked at the University of Arkansas at Little Rock and has served as an instructor of education and political science at three different colleges in Arkansas.
+Dr. Welch also worked at the University of Arkansas at Little Rock and has served as an instructor of education and political science at three different colleges in Arkansas.

 A native of Jonesboro, Dr. Welch was a first-generation college student and the first member of either side of his extended family to receive a graduate degree.
 He received a Bachelor of Arts degree in political science from the University of Arkansas, where he served as president of the student body.
 He received a Master of Arts degree in political management from George Washington University and a Doctor of Education degree in higher education administration from UALR.